ohm

 Using SI coherent units,

-- R is the resistance, measured in ohms, symbol Ω,
+- R is the resistance of the object, measured in ohms, symbol Ω,

-- V is the voltage, measured in volts, symbol V,
+- V is the voltage across the object, measured in volts, symbol V,

-- I is the current, measured in amperes, symbol A.
+- I is the current through the object, measured in amperes, symbol A.

 The electrical resistance of an object depends on: